AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

 1. From the **[!UICONTROL Create Report]** page, choose a report to create.
 Click **[!UICONTROL Next]**.

 1. Configure the report details such as title, description, thumbnail, folder path, and date range as applicable.
-Click **[!UICONTROL Next]**
+Click **[!UICONTROL Next]**.

-1. To display a custom column, specify the name of the column under **[!UICONTROL Custom Columns]**.
+1. Select the applicable information from the list of **[!UICONTROL Default Columns]**.
+To display a custom column, specify the name of the column under **[!UICONTROL Custom Columns]**.

    ![Specify name for custom column of report](assets/custom_columns-1.png)